 A simple chore chart is an easy way to help teach responsibility to our kids!
 Although sometimes getting kids to help with chores may feel like an uphill battle.
-Today I’m sharing a simple chore chart that not only works wonders in helping the house stay tidy, it also teaches life skills and makes helping around the house fun!
+Today I’m sharing a simple chore chart for kids that not only works wonders in helping the house stay tidy, it also teaches life skills and makes helping around the house fun!

 Where to Start